["plan"]

 4. Witches Brew

 Double, double toil and trouble; Fire burn and cauldron bubble… Introducing the Witches Brew cocktail—a fun, scary-looking green concoction (that tastes amazing!)
-This is one of the spookiest Halloween cocktail ideas you can conjure up—and if you add a dry ice cube to the drink, you are sure to impress your friends.
+This is one of the spookiest cocktail ideas you can conjure up—and if you add a dry ice cube to the drink, you are sure to impress your friends.
 Just make sure you know how to safely use dry ice in cocktails before attempting this drink.

 While it’s super impressive looking, making a Witches Brew is equally simple: All you need is melon liqueur, triple sec, lemon juice, and a cackle worthy of the witchiest witch to make this Halloween cocktail the star of the night.
 And don’t worry about the taste.
 The honeydew melon-flavoured liqueur is the base of this drink, making this concoction one that is really easy to swallow.